NordicSemiconductor/pc-ble-driver/README.md

 ## Compiling the connectivity .hex files

+The .hex files that contain both the SoftDevice and the connectivity application only need to be recompiled if you want to run them on a custom board.
+For standard Nordic Development Kits the supplied .hex files can be used directly.

 * Download and unzip `nRF5_SDK_11.0.0_89a8197.zip`
 * Apply patch `hex/SD20_SDK11.patch` from the unzipped SDK folder (e.g. `git apply -p1 --ignore-whitespace /repos/pc-ble-driver/hex/SD20_SDK11.patch`)
 * Open `<sdk>/examples/ble_central_and_peripheral/ble_connectivity/pca100XX/ser_s13X_hci` project in the compiler of choice